behave/behave/docs/behave.rst

 .. option:: -D, --define

-   Define user-specific data in config.userdata dictionary.
-Example:
+   Define user-specific data for the config.userdata dictionary.
-   -D foo=bar to store it in config.userdata["foo"].
+   Example: -D foo=bar to store it in config.userdata["foo"].

 .. option:: -e, --exclude